svanoort/pyresttest/README.md

 There are two ways to collect performance metrics: raw data, and aggregated stats.
 Each metric may yield raw data, plus one or more aggregate values.
 - *Raw Data*: returns an array of values, one for each benchmark run
-- *Aggregates*: runs a reduction function to return a single value over the entire benchmark run
+- *Aggregates*: runs a reduction function to return a single value over the entire benchmark run (median, average, etc)

 To return raw data, in the 'metrics' configuration element, simply input the metric name in a list of values.
 The example below will return raw data for total time and size of download (101 values each).